 Equality & Diversity in Practice

-This module will necessitate the examination of individual prejudices and biases and exploration of the judgements we as humans make about one another and about groups within society.
+This module will look at the examination of individual prejudices, biases and exploration of the judgements we as humans make about one another and about groups within society.
 The underpinning theories relating to discriminatory behaviours will be studied as will the practices applied within work settings to ensure that all children and young people have access to the same opportunities.
 The legislation relating to discrimination and to individual rights will be covered and the policies that are derived from these laws scrutinised with particular focus on their application.